YongliHe23/SequenceExamples-GE/pge2/spiral/README.md

 ## Issues, troubleshooting

-* Auto prescan fails when Nint >= 8, reason is unknown.
+* Auto prescan fails when Nint >= 8 and mtx=128, reason is unknown.